ADOLF WILLIAM "BILL" BRAZDA II, 65, passed away on

 Brazda & Doctor A.W.
 Brazda, in Richmond, West

-Virginia.
-The family moved to Ranger, TX, where
+VA.
+The family moved to Ranger, TX, where he

 graduated from Southern Methodist University,